cipitech/exchange_rate_demo/README.md

 ### How do I get set up? ###

 First you need to clone the repository to your PC.
 Then you need to have Java 17+ installed and Apache Maven.
+Finally if you choose options 1, 2 and 3 from below, you need to have Postgresql installed (preferably running on port 5434) and a database named "exchange_rate" already created (if you choose your own port and database name make sure to put your changes in the application.yml file).

 There are four approaches: